johandry/nfs-operator/docs/DEVELOPMENT.md

    make
    make install

-   # Test Locally: recomended to run this in a different terminal
+   # Test Locally: recommended to run this in a different terminal
    make run

    # Test on the IKS Testing Cluster: